Hosting: Debbie and Phil

 - to be a church that acts on God’s overwhelming call to respond with compassion to the vulnerable

-- to educate ourselves and others about our life with undocumented people, refugees and immigrants and provide assistance as much as possible
+- to educate ourselves and others about our life with undocumented people, refugees, and immigrants and to provide assistance as much as possible

-- to work for Human Rights for all people, including Muslims, Jews, other minority religions, women, LGBTQ, etc.
+- to work for human rights for all people, including Muslims, Jews, other minority religious groups, women, LGBTQ+, and more

 Joys and Concerns:

 - Sherrill is hospitalized at Aurora Regional Medical Center.

 - Sherrill’s great niece, Ember, is now in stable condition and in the burn care unit.

 - Lisa is not going to California or China but hoping for another fun vacation locally.

 - Lisa has applied for a wonderful, new job opportunity.

 - Cheryl has two more Sundays at Evergreen.
 A long-time friend from Utah is coming to Evergreen to hear her preach her last sermon!